Average Cost of Living in Lakewood

 What's the most common mistake people make with cost of living in Lakewood?

 Comparing salaries without adjusting for local costs.
 A $90,000 salary in Dallas has more purchasing power than $120,000 in San Francisco.
-This applies in any market, but it's especially costly in Lakewood where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Lakewood where prices are already elevated.

 Is the New Jersey state average different from Lakewood's?

-New Jersey's state average for cost of living is $3,855, which is actually higher than Lakewood's $3,661.
-Lakewood is one of the more affordable cities within New Jersey for this category.
+New Jersey's state average for cost of living is $4,447, which is lower than Lakewood's average of $4,552.
+This means Lakewood is on the pricier side even within its own state.

 How much does cost of living cost in Lakewood?